-This Agreement, containing the whole understanding of the parties, hereto supersedes any prior agreement, and any modification or termination of this agreement must be in writing and signed by the Artist and .
+This Agreement, containing the whole understanding of the parties, hereto supersedes any prior agreement, and any modification or termination of this agreement must be in writing and signed by the Artist and WTS.

 11. DISPUTES

 Should any dispute arise concerning any matter referred to in this contract, the dispute will be referred to arbitration by two arbitrators, one to be appointed by each party.
 In the event of the two arbitrators disagreeing, the dispute will be referred to an umpire selected by the arbitrators.
 No action or suit will be brought or maintained by either party against the other party until an award has first been obtained from the arbitrators or umpire.